Brevican

 Brevican core protein is a protein that in humans is encoded by the BCAN gene.
 Brevican is a member of the lectican protein family.

 Brevican is localised to the surface of neurons in the brain.
 In melanocytic cells, BCAN gene expression may be regulated by MITF.

+Brevican is involved in maintaining molecule networks around neurons and may possibly be associated with slower brain ageing and Alzheimer's prevention.